micro-os-plus/web-jekyll/_posts/releases/2018-07-04-micro-os-plus-v6-3-14-released.md

 - the header files are still located below a `cmsis-plus` folder; to be replaced by `micro-os-plus` in a future major release.
 - the `file_descriptors_manager` class is not yet synchronised

-## Future developments

-This will hopefully be the final release of µOS++ in the current monolithic structure.
-Future versions will use a modular structure, based on xPacks.